rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 You must accomplish the following to earn full credit [50 total points] for this lab:

+[50 points]:

-* [50 points] buggyGPA.cpp is saved, it has your name(s) in a comment at the top, and it compiles and executes properly.
+* buggyGPA.cpp is saved, it has your name(s) in a comment at the top, and it compiles and executes properly.
 Moreover, you can tell the TA where the error happens in buggyGPA.cpp, and can demonstrate how to use make.

-* [20 pts] correct program turned in via submit
+* correct program turned in via submit